branstem/KLproject/README.md

 KLproject
 =========

-School Project to demonstrate KL Algorithm partitioning vertices in an adjacency matrix.
+ECE428 Project to demonstrate KL Algorithm partitioning vertices in an adjacency matrix.

 Copyright and Licensing Information
 ===================================